Logo

 The Illusion of Disappearing Wealth

-• How downturns systematically reallocate value among participants.
+• How downturns reallocate value among participants

-• Economic dynamics unique to decentralized markets.
+• Economic dynamics that are specific to decentralized markets

-• Investor psychology and macro forces behind large corrections.
+• Investor psychology and macro forces behind large corrections

 Why Money Doesn’t Vanish?